open-amt-cloud-toolkit/mps/docs/General/buildRPC.md

 #### Clone the Repository

 1\.
-On the Intel&reg; AMT device, open an elevated command line.
+On the Intel&reg; AMT device, open a terminal.

 2\.
 Clone the RPC Repository.